Brown antechinus: Taxonomy

 The brown antechinus was only the third in its genus to be described and as such, until recently, has included species such as the agile antechinus (Antechinus agilis), the subtropical antechinus (Antechinus subtropicus), and the tropical antechinus (Antechinus adustus).
 It has also been included itself with the yellow-footed antechinus as the subspecies A. flavipes burrelli.
 It was described in 1841 by the entomologist William Sharp Macleay, who named the species in honour of his friend and fellow naturalist James Stuart, who had discovered the animal at Spring Cove (North Head) in 1837 while working as surgeon in charge of the Quarantine Station.

 Behavior

 The brown antechinus is mostly nocturnal and is arboreal, and females build large communal nests shared by many individuals.
 Like all antechinuses, the males die after their first breeding season (which lasts two weeks) as a result of stress and exhaustion.
 The current accepted hypothesis to why this happens is that sperm competition drives increased male investment in reproduction.
 Female brown antechinuses do not possess a pouch; the young must attach themselves to the teats (of which there are usually eight).
+The litter size is six or seven young.

 Its diet includes beetles, spiders, amphipods, and cockroaches, although it is an opportunistic feeder.
-The litter size is six or seven young.
+Following a fire it will remain in its home range and undergo torpor, thus reducing its foraging requirements and reducing the risk from predators.